Website: Marshall Scholarships

 Details and Guidance:

-Students & alumni interested in the Marshall Scholarship should contact the Office of Merit Scholarships, Fellowships & Awards in 171 Mary Gates Hall and obtain information describing the campus screening process.
+Students & alumni interested in the Marshall Scholarship should contact the Office of Merit Scholarships, Fellowships & Awards and obtain information describing the campus screening process.
 For the best results, interested students should begin preparing early, prior to the campus application deadline.
 Additional information can be found on the Marshall Scholarship website: http://www.marshallscholarship.org/applications/.

 Please note that this is a long process.
-Nominees are identified in the spring, work on their final application for the national Marshall competition over the spring and summer, to meet the fall national application deadline, and if selected, would start their studies in the UK the following fall.
+Those considering applying should start researching options in winter and spring.
+Nominees are identified in the early summer, work on their final application for the national Marshall competition throughout summer, to meet the fall national application deadline, and if selected, would start their studies in the UK the following fall.
 So planning and applying 1.5 years in advance of when you want to start your studies in the UK is necessary!

 Applicants and nominees for the Churchill, Marshall, Mitchell, Rhodes, and Gates Cambridge scholarships should take advantage of OMSFA’s Global Fellowships Prep project to get advising support, connection to additional scholarship opportunities supporting their goals, application development tools and resources, potential connections to program alumni and additional mentors, and the opportunity to engage with peers working on similar applications.